Pivok7/uncom/README.md

 | `-q` | `--quiet` | Minimize displayed info |
 | `-l` | `--local` | Unpack all files to this directory |

 By default archives are extracted into a directory named after the archive (minus its extension).
+Options apply to every path given.